 Serving Lincoln since 1996Estimates and advice are always free!

 My name is Will Frerichs, owner of Frerichs Tree Service.
-I have created this website to provide Lincoln citizens the most complete information possible about a vicious insect called the emerald ash borer (EAB) which will decimate the ash trees of Lincoln over the next 10 to 15 years.
-The USDA has called EAB’s rampage the “largest plant infestation in history,” however, 15 years of university research demonstrates that ash trees in Lincoln can be protected with insecticides with an excellent success rate.
-The best time to start insecticide treatment of your high value tree is 2 or more years ago, but NOW is acceptable as well.
-Call 402-476-0499 today to begin protecting your ash tree from loss to EAB infestation.
+I have created this website to provide Lincoln homeowners the most complete information possible about a vicious insect called the emerald ash borer (EAB) which will decimate the ash trees of Lincoln over the next 10 years.
+Although the USDA states that “EAB is responsible for the destruction of tens of millions of ash trees in 30 states,” university research and field results demonstrate that ash trees in Lincoln can be protected with insecticide injection with a very high success rate.
+The best time to start insecticide treatment of your high value tree is 2 to 4 years ago, but NOW is acceptable as well.
+Call or text 402-476-0499 today to begin protecting your ash tree from loss to EAB infestation.

 Click here if you are ready to hire Frerichs Tree Service to protect your ash tree.